Rabbit Rampage: Plot

 When Bugs sardonically asks the animator if he wants to paint him into a grasshopper, the animator takes out a brush and Bugs quickly takes it back.
 Bugs attempts to make friends with the animator, promising that they could do something popular.
 While he is doing this, the animator draws two clones of Bugs, prompting Bugs to shove the clones out of the picture.
-Bugs then states he has finally had enough and he will not leave the spot until the animator gets the boss, but the animator, not wanting to (possibly) get fired, instead paints Bugs on a railroad track with a train coming out of a tunnel behind him.
+As Bugs states he has finally had enough and he will not leave the spot until the animator gets the boss, the animator paints Bugs on a railroad track with a train coming out of a tunnel behind him.
 Bugs leans on a rock to avoid the train as it passes by, and he says he still knows one way out and that the animator cannot stop him.
 He jumps up and pulls down a card with the words "The End."

-The camera pulls back to the animator, who is revealed to be Elmer Fudd, in a cameo appearance, who laughs and states his delight to the audience by saying, "Well, anyway, I finawwy got even with that scwewy wabbit!"
+The camera pulls back to the animator, who is revealed to be Elmer Fudd, in a cameo appearance, who laughs and states his delight to the audience by saying, "Well anyway, I finawwy got even with that scwewy wabbit!"